rtavares14/Java-Chat-Server/doc/protocol.md

 # 5. Rock Paper Scissors game

 The user will request to play a game of rock-paper-scissors with the chosen client.
 When the first client request to play a message will be sent to the chosen client.
 When the second client accepts to play a game, they both will enter the *game room*.
 The game will be played in one round.
+If a client wants to play and the **game room** is full, the server will send an error message.
+Also when a client ask to play a game in a **game room**, the server will send an error message.

 ## 5.1 Enter the game
-### Happy flow
+### 5.1.1 Happy flow

 ```
-C1 -> S: RPS_REQ {"username":"<username>"}
+C1 -> S: RPS_START_REQ {"username":"<username>"}
-S -> C1: RPS_RESP {"status":"OK"}
+S -> C1: RPS_START_RESP {"status":"OK"}
-s -> C2: RPS_BROADCAST {"username":"<username>"}
+s -> C2: RPS_START {"username":"<username>"}
-C2 -> S: RPS_JOIN
-S -> C2: RPS_RESP {"status":"OK"}
 ```
 When the game room will start:
 - `<username>`: the username of the chosen client to play with.

-When the game room is created:

-- `<username>`: the username of the user that is in the game.

-### Unhappy flow
+### 5.1.2 Unhappy flow

 ```
 S -> C1: RPS_RESP {"status":"ERROR","code":<error code>}